baratgabor/Unity3D-ReactiveScriptables/README.md

 *(FYI the naming is a real struggle for me here.
 I spent literally like 2 days thinking about how to call this module, plus how to call the state holding class, etc. I didn't like the original GameVariable name, and I wanted to differentiate its use from the normal variables/fields we use (that's why I also went with `Get()` and `Set()` instead of property accessors).
 So it's entirely possible that I'll rename a bunch of things.)*

+### Main selling point:

+  - Powerful Editor-configurability for teams with non-programmer workers, e.g. artists and designers.
+Because obviously it would be much easier to just use for example a message bus / event aggregator to send payloads to listeners.

 ### Suitable for:

   - Injecting pre-defined data or configuration into `MonoBehaviour` components.